Application of femtosecond laser shock peening in Nitrogen gas for improvement of corrosion resistance of NiTi alloy in Hank's solution

 wetting surfaces have associated self-cleaning and antibacterial characteristics and hence the ability to controllably

 create such surfaces on metal parts would be beneficial in many industrial sectors, such as food, medical, and aerospace.
+In this paper we focus on creating superhydrophobic surfaces on thin sheets of SS316L using a nanosecond pulsed fibre

 laser, with typical parameters of 220 ns pulse duration, scanning speed of 150 mm/s and repetition rate of 25 kHz.
 As